P065C

 7. 7

-If current output is confirmed low with good wiring and battery, replace or rebuild the alternator.
+If output is confirmed low with good belt, wiring, and battery, repair or replace the generator.

 Related powertrain codes